KaleonXie/Complex-motion-of-spikes/README.md

-Matrixs.m contains the matrix M_1 and M_2 defined in the paper. run it to verify the Eq.~125.
+Matrices.m contains the matrix M_1 and M_2 defined in the paper. run it to verify the Eq.~125.